 In terms of scheduling, tests need to be performed in such an order that minimises the potential of fatigue becoming a significant factor in later tests – typically the order would be: Body Composition Assessment, followed by Flexibility Testing, followed by Power Tests, followed by Speed/Agility Tests, followed by Anaerobic Capacity Tests, and then finally Aerobic Endurance Tests.
 Ideally though, testing would be split over several sessions to allow for optimal performance in each of the tests.
 Strength testing for 1 rep max scores (if included) is best done in a session in and of itself.
 Re-tests are generally performed at 6-week intervals, but this can be adapted for your own individual training goals and availability.

 You can check out our baseline 3 test battery here, to get a start to see where you stand with the 3 foundation elements of endurance, power, and speed.
-The rest of our fitness tests can be found here – why not have a go of a few, and post your best scores in the comments!
+The rest of our fitness tests can be found here – why not have a go of a few!

 B.Sc.(Hons), CSCS, NSCA-CPT, Dip.
 FTST

 SquashSkills Fitness & Performance Director